Preamble:

 Yet, KYB transcends mere data aggregation; it's a dynamic, context-sensitive process.

-KYB as a Processd
+KYB as a Process

 Collecting data is just the start.
 The real work is analyzing, validating, and keeping that information fresh and useful throughout the customer lifecycle.
 KYB is about creating a culture of thorough, ongoing compliance within your business.